 For example, J.P.
 Morgan Securities Inc., Lehman Brothers Inc. and Banc of America Securities LLC were initial purchasers in connection with the offering of our 6.125% senior notes due 2016 and were initial purchasers, along with UBS Securities LLC, in connection with the offering of our Capital Efficient Notes due 2067.
 JPMorgan Chase Bank, N.A., an affiliate of J.P.
-Morgan Securities Inc., and Lehman Commercial Paper Inc., an affiliate of Lehman Brothers Inc., were involved in the financing of the Acquisition.
-JPMorgan Chase Bank, N.A., Lehman Commercial Paper Inc., Merrill Lynch Bank USA (an affiliate of Merrill Lynch, Pierce, Fenner & Smith Incorporated), an affiliate of Goldman, Sachs & Co. and Bank of America, N.A., an affiliate of Banc of America Securities LLC, are lenders under our revolving credit facility.
+Morgan Securities Inc., and Lehman Commercial Paper Inc., and Iehman Commercial Paper Inc., and Iehman Commercial Paper Inc., Merrill Lynch Bank USA (an affiliate of Merrill Lynch, Pierce, Fenner & Smith Incorporated), an affiliate of Goldman, Sachs & Co. and Bank of America, N.A., an affiliate of Banc of America Securities LLC, are lenders under our revolving credit facility.
 Under such same facility, Bank of America, N.A. also serves as administrative agent, swing line lender and issuing lender, Banc of America Securities LLC serves as sole lead arranger and sole book manager and JPMorgan Chase Bank, N.A. serves as syndication agent.
 We are party to an arm's length sales agreement with Wells Fargo Investments, LLC (an affiliate of Wells Fargo Securities, LLC) for the distribution of variable insurance products, which agreement was entered into in 2002 by our predecessor, Safeco Life Insurance Company, and we recently entered into an arm's length distribution relationship with Chase Insurance Agency, Inc. (an affiliate of J.P.
 Morgan Securities Inc.) in connection with the sale of our income annuity products.
-Howard L. Clark, Jr., Vice Chairman of Lehman Brothers Inc., is a director of White Mountains Insurance Group, Ltd. In addition, an affiliate of Fox-Pitt Kelton Cochran Caronia Waller (USA) LLC, which affiliate is a selling stockholder, holds approximately 2% of our outstanding common stock.
+Howard L. Clark, Jr., Vice Chairman of Lehman Brothers Inc., is a director of White Mountains Insurance Group, Ltd. In addition, an affiliate of Fox-Pitt Kelton Cochran Caronia Waller (USA) LLC, which affiliate is a selling stockholder, holds approximately 2% of our outstanding common stock